altruios/namshubettulpa/public/namshubettuple/vows.md

 "The language!"
 ~Rossin exclaimed, ~
-"the one behind all other languages. the one we all think as an infant before we learn what words are or the language our parents taught us. the one you thought in before you learned how to speak."
+"the one behind all other languages. the one we all think as an infant. before we learn what words are or the language our parents taught us. the one you thought in before you learned how to speak."
 "So baby talk?"
 "Don’t be daft, babies think it, but can’t speak it"